open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 has the downside of most of the errors being unknowns, which makes runbooks practically useless.

-After migrating our telemetry data to the OpenTelemetry standards, at Skyscanner, we now have richer instrumentation and can rely on observability directly.
+After migrating our telemetry data to the OpenTelemetry standards at Skyscanner, we now have richer instrumentation and can rely on observability directly.
 As a result, we are ready to adopt a new [observability mindset](https://charity.wtf/2019/09/20/love-and-alerting-in-the-time-of-cholera-and-observability/),